USFWS/intro-to-quarto/README.md

 1. From FWS Apps-To-Go, install:
   - R 4.4.2
   - RStudio 2024.09.1
-2. Open RStudio and download the exercise materials as a new project:
+2. Open a new RStudio session.
+3. Download the exercise materials.
+This function creates a new RStudio project called "intro-to-quarto-exercises-main".

 ::: {.small}
 ``` r